Trick or Treating in JCC – Halloween 2020

-Trick-or-treat hours in James City County are from 6 to 8 p.m. on Thursday, Oct.
-31 for children 12 and under.
+James City County trick-or-treating Hours: 6-8 p.m. on Oct.
+31 for children ages 12 and under

-James City County Police recommend the following tips for a safe Halloween night:
+James City County Police also recommend the following general safety tips for Halloween night:

 - Costumes should be easy to walk in and short enough to avoid tripping.
 They should be made out of non-flammable material and easy to see in the dark.
 Reflective tape sewn onto the costume works well.